-Top 20 Best Countries to Live in the World - 2016 List is Out!!
+20 Best Countries to Live in the World

 - SAMEER KAPOOR

 Every person wishes to live at a place that offers the maximum comfort, luxury and a standard of living, which millions can only think of!
 Thanks to the global culture of economy today, most of the people consider it viable to leave the dreary conditions of home country behind and shift to places that have been indeed declared as the best places to live in the world.
 After all, look at history, people have migrated to different lands owing to various reasons!
-With the verdict of 2016 UN report that states the best countries to live in the world, you can seriously consider the options of moving to one of them.
-Here’s the list:
+Here’s the list of best countries to live in the world:

 One of the best places to live in oriental half of the globe, Japan fares well in features such as personal security, average income and wealth, education and skills, jobs and earnings.
 Also, the life expectancy here is quite high.